OpenGL Graphics Framework

 Reflection and Refraction sample from the generated cube map after appropriate reflection and refraction calculations for each fragment.

-Previously much of the project has been rendered using forward rendering.
-Now the scene can be rendered with a combination of deferred rendering and forward rendering.
+Previously much of the project had been rendered using forward rendering.
+Now the scene could be rendered with a combination of deferred rendering and forward rendering.

 Objects such as these high poly power plant models are marked for deferred rendering.
 Various elements of the model are rendered to render targets part of a g-buffer.
 These targets are then combined for a final lighting pass.